Maruff/eTamil-ciRal/README.md

 # eTamil-ciRal
-Framework of tools and libraries for eTamil
+A framework of tools and libraries for eTamil

 ### **1. Prerequisite Libraries for eTamil Language**